Right to sit: By jurisdiction

 In much of Europe it is the norm for cashiers to sit while working, whereas prolonged standing while working is the norm in most of North America, Asia, and Australia.

+European Union

+The European Agency for Safety and Health at Work has suitable seating requirements in Directive 89/391/EEC.

 International law

 Article 14 of the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 establishes that "[s]ufficient and suitable seats shall be supplied for workers and workers shall be given reasonable opportunities of using them."
-This United Nations convention has been ratified by 51 states as of 2014.
+This United Nations convention has been ratified by 52 states as of 2023.
 The law entered into force on 29 March 1966.

 Algeria

-Algeria ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 12 June 1969, thereby guaranteeing "Sièges appropriés à la disposition des travailleurs" (Appropriate seats available to workers).
+Algeria ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 12 June 1969.

+Anguilla

+The Shops Regulation Act of Anguilla grants suitable seating to female workers, stating that "The owner or occupier of any shop to which this Act applies in which female shop assistants are employed shall at all times provide and keep therein a sufficient number of suitable seats or chairs for the use of such female shop assistants and shall permit them to use such seats or chairs when not necessarily engaged in the work or duty for which they are employed."

+Antigua and Barbuda

+Chapter 400 of Antigua and Barbuda's Shops Regulation Act grants suitable seating to female workers, stating that "The owner or occupier of any shop to which this Act applies in which female shop assistants are employed shall at all times provide and keep therein a sufficient number of suitable seats or chairs for the use of such female shop assistants and shall permit them to use such seats or chairs when not necessarily engaged in the work or duty for which they are employed."

+Argentina

+Argentina passed a suitable seating law in 1935 stating that all workers must be provided chairs with backrests, provided that the job can be reasonably performed while seated.

 Azerbaijan

 Azerbaijan ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 19 May 1992.

 Australia

-Along with New Zealand, most states of the United States, and most Canadian provinces, the majority of Australian states and territories passed right to sit legislation during the late 1800s and early 1900s.
+Along with New Zealand, 48 of the 50 states of the United States, and most Canadian provinces, the majority of Australian states passed right to sit legislation during the late 1800s and early 1900s.

+According to Safe Work Australia, an Australian government agency, "Too much sitting or standing is bad for your health.
+Prolonged standing can increase risk of fatigue and illness.
+Workers should not stay in a seated, standing or static posture for long periods.
+Persons conducting a business or undertaking have a duty to keep workers safe from the risks of excessive sitting and standing."
+The agency recommends that employers provide their workers with a "chair, stool or support, so they can alternate between sitting and standing" or "a footrest large enough for the whole foot, so they can stand with either foot raised."